maaliHasan/RainbowSDK/README.md

 ## Rainbow developper account
 ---

-Your need a Rainbow **developer** account in order to use the Rainbow SDK for Node.js.
+Your need a Rainbow **developer** account in order to use the Rainbow SDK for Android

 Please contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.